Campus & Studio Tour

 This structure was originally built in 1942 as a performance studio and a space for classes and workshops.
 The lower bays, now enclosed with doors, originally housed a Ford “woodie” (a classic car with wood panels) and various other pieces of farm equipment.
 Some remodeling was done around 1968 and today the studio (approximately 1,300 square feet) houses visual artists, dancers and composers and contains a beautifully rebuilt, turn-of-the-century, Steinway grand piano.

 This house borders the Hambidge property and is on indefinite loan from Hambidge patron Dr. Patrick.
-Writers and individuals working in small formats will appreciate the koi pond in the back.
+Though often used to accommodate dance and music groups or other collaborators, writers and individuals working in small formats are also housed here.
+Residents appreciate the country setting and the koi pond out back.

 Antinori Pottery Studio